Arizona Tax Credit and CARES Act Information

 Help Cultivate a Healthy and Stigma-Free Society

 Your gift to SAAF may qualify for the Arizona Charitable Tax Credit!
 Individuals filing their taxes in Arizona may receive a credit of up to $400 and married couples may receive a credit up to $800 on their state taxes.
 Make sure your gift is postmarked by April 15, 2021 to receive the credit on your 2020 state tax return.
 You must use code 20305 to claim the tax credit donation to SAAF.

 You can take the Charitable Tax Credit in addition to the School Tax Credit and other credits.
 And you do not have to file an itemized return to take advantage of this credit!

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act creates two temporary benefits to Donors listed below (information taken from Foundation Group).

-Universal Deduction for Donations Up to $300
+Universal Deduction for Donations for Tax Year 2020

 Raising the Charitable Giving Deduction Cap